Frequently Asked Questions (FAQs)

 How many other residents train at Saint Joseph's?

-The Saint Joseph’s Family Medicine Residency Program is the only primary care residency and works closely with all parts of the medical center.
+The Saint Joseph’s Family Medicine Residency Program is the only primary care residency in the medical center and works closely with all parts of the medical center.
 Saint Joseph’s does have a small Podiatry Residency program specializing in surgery of the foot and ankle.

 How large is the residency program?